katzenpost/katzenpost/HACKING/index.rst

 code uses the Worker's Go method to spawn new goroutines and will halt it's runtime loop upon receiving from the channel returned by the Worker's HaltCh method.
-There are plenty of examples of this in our code which you can learn from.
+There are plenty of examples of this in our code.

 server internals
 ----------------

 The Katzenpost server is essentially a software based router and as such it utilizes three active queue management algorithms (AQMs).
 These queues are called the ingress queue, the mix strategy queue and the egress queue.
 We utilize a computational model called SEDA or Staged Even Driven Architecture where these three queues are pipelined together.

-In the SEDA computational model there are several processing stages which are pipelined.
-At each stage there is a thread pool of workers which perform the computation for that stage.
+At each stage of the pipeline there is a thread pool of workers which perform the computation for that stage.
 Between each of these stages is an AQM which can drop work tasks and can have dynamic load shedding properties so that performance degrades gracefully with respect to increased work load.

 If you'd like to learn more about the SEDA computation model we recommend reading: